 A tire offers variable grip, shock absorption, rolling resistance and tire wear depending on the tire pressure (and of course, tire compound).
 A higher PSI value results in a tire having less dampening, low wear, short-term grip and less rolling resistance.

 The inverse is true for lower PSI values.
 Your suspension will have more bounce, but your tire life and grip reduce while tyre wear and rolling resistance increase.
-A technical note; the DHD2 compound (2018-19 tracks) has better grip outside the optimum range while the DHE compound (2020 tracks) has the best grip when in the optimum range.

 Pay Attention to All Temps